We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Passengers: 2 Adults

 Arrive into Cape Town Airport.
-Collect your luggage and enter the Arrivals Hall.
-Make your way to the Bidvest Car Rental office.
+Collect your luggage and make your way to the Europcar Rental office.
 Complete the necessary paperwork - you will need to present your driving licence, passport and credit card.
 The keys to your hire car will then be handed over to you.

-13 Day Car Rental: Group B: Toyota Yaris 1.5 or similar - Manual Transmission (on Super Cover)
+13 Day Car Rental: Group D Economy Auto - Toyota Yaris Automatic or similar (Classic Plus Cover GPS PACKAGE)

 The Cape Winelands

-Allow about 4 hours to drive the Route 62 to Oudtshoorn, offering the scenic alternative to the N2 highway.
-The ever changing colours of the majestic mountains, scenic passes, rivers, vineyards and orchards will offer you an unforgettable drive.
+Allow about 4 hours to drive the Route 62 to Oudtshoorn, which offers the scenic alternative to the N2 highway.
+The ever changing colours of the majestic mountains, scenic passes, rivers, vineyards and orchards will give you an unforgettable drive.
 Oudshoorn itself is famous for its meerkat adventures and its Ostrich Show Farms, as well as the impressive Cango Caves, which are only 30 km from Oudshoorn.
 The caves are illuminated to show some of the biggest stalagmite formations in the world.

 The Klein Karoo